fusionlanguage/fut/doc/reference.md

 A method is called _pure_ if its only effect is the return value (that is, no state is modified).
-`cito` can evaluate such methods at compile time:
+`fut` can evaluate such methods at compile time:

 ```csharp
 static int Square(int x) => x * x;